Published on April 6th, 2017 | by Contributing Author0

 This tool shows you how a search engine sees your site.
 It strips your site down to a base level, without any fancy fonts, headers or images, and displays relevant SEO information.
 By looking at your site this way, you can see what needs improvement.

 All you have to do is enter your URL into the site, no additional downloads necessary.

 What SEO problems does your website face?
 Aren’t sure?
 Turn to Screaming Frog.
-This free tool crawls your site looking for SEO roadblocks and provides a report of problem areas.
+Free for the first 500 URLs, this tool crawls your site looking for SEO roadblocks and provides a report of problem areas.

 The tool looks for broken links, missing metadata, oversized files and pictures, duplicate pages and internal links, just to name a few.
 Think of it as an SEO audit.
-You can use the results to improve your site and SEO.
+Use the results to improve your site and SEO.